YashwanthThota/GoalCoach/README.md

   - Hosted this application in **Heroku cloud platform services**

 **LIBRARIES AND PACKAGES:**
- - **React-Bootstrap:** this is used for setting up of application theme and makes the application responsive based on the device screen
+ - **react-bootstrap:** this is used for setting up of application theme and makes the application responsive based on the device screen
  - **firebase:** used for setting up of the google firebase services
  - **react-router:** used for core routing functionality for React Router, which enables multiple page view for the application
  - **react-redux:** used for storing the data at the root, so the data can be accessed at any component of that application